anmhrk/ai-debate-arena/README.md

 # AI Debate Arena

-simple app to let LLMs debate on any topic and get for and against arguments. the topic could be a decision you want to make, philosophical questions, or literally anything you want to get two sides of the story about.
+A simple app to let LLMs debate on any topic and get for and against arguments.
+The topic could be a decision you want to make, philosophical questions, or literally anything you want to get two sides of the story about.

 ## How to use